GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/18-Namespaces.md

   ![ns](../../images/ns.PNG)

-- You can create your own namespaces as well.
-They function in the same way GrubHub envs like `gh-prod`, `gh-preprod` do (resource isolation).
+- Namespaces function differently from GrubHub envs like `gh-prod`, `gh-preprod`.
+GrubHub envs are isolated in different VPCs, and they can not reach each other.
+K8s namespaces are just DNS aliases for IPs.
+Services in differnet namespaces can reach each other by IP directly.
 - Service's fully-qualified domain name is the service name + all of its namespaces.
   ![image](https://github.com/GuanmingQiao/certified-kubernetes-administrator-course/assets/22064968/7944d011-d0f3-49ec-8d29-e9c51b9009cd)